VGLoic/hardhat-soko/README.md

 ### Diff

-Compare a local compilation artifacts with an existing release and print the contracts for which differences have been found.
+Compare a local compilation artifacts with an existing compilation artifact and print the contracts for which differences have been found.

 ```bash
 npx hardhat soko diff --artifact-path ./path/to/my/artifact.json --tag project:[tag|ID]